erictracc/FlowMetriQ/README.md

 SECRET_KEY=your_secret_here
 ```

-> `.env` is ignored by git — credentials are never uploaded.
+> `.env` is ignored by git, credentials are never uploaded.

 ---